DopplerHQ/radar/README.md

       11    SG.mjhasdf3hQ46NBfgRqSf3tIMg.HfKdKxhQN8WlmbkkFJA  api_key
 ```

 You can instruct the CLI to output JSON by specifying the `--json` flag.
-This output is identical to the results returned by the Node library's `scan()` function.
+This output is functionally identical to the results returned by the Node library's `scan()` function.

 ```json
 {